-February 23, 2001
+May 1, 2001

-___________________

-CMS Transmission and Storage

-____________________

-____________________
+Mr. Terry McHendry

+CMS Field Services Inc.

+1437 South Boulder, Suite 1250

+Tulsa, Oklahoma 74119-3620

 Re: Capacity Release on Wyoming Interstate Company’s ("WIC") Medicine Bow Lateral

-Dear _____________:
+Dear Mr. McHendry:

-This letter agreement (this "Agreement") sets forth the agreement of Enron North America Corp., a Delaware corporation ("ENA") and CMS Gas Transmission Company, a Michigan corporation ("CMS"), (each referred to as a "Party" or collectively as the "Parties"), addressing certain details regarding the Released Capacity (hereafter defined) from ENA to CMS.
+This letter agreement (this "Agreement") sets forth the agreement of Enron North America Corp., a Delaware corporation ("ENA") and CMS Field Services, Inc. , a Michigan corporation ("CMS"), (each referred to as a "Party" or collectively as the "Parties"), addressing certain details regarding the capacity on WIC which is to be released by ENA to CMS.

 The Parties have agreed to capacity release transactions from ENA to CMS for certain capacity which ENA currently holds on WIC’s Medicine Bow Lateral as more specifically described below (the "Released Capacity"):

-Quantity: 7,172 mmbtu/day
+Released Capacity: 7,172 mmbtu/day

-Term: January 1, 2002 – expiration of the contract
+Term of Released Capacity: January 1, 2002 – expiration of the contract

-Contract # 41066-000
+Contract #: 41066-000

-Quantity: 1,015 mmbtu/day
+Released Capacity: 1,015 mmbtu/day

-Term: December 1, 2002 - expiration of the contract
+Term of Released Capacity: December 1, 2002 - expiration of the contract

-Contract # 41066-000
+Contract #: 41066-000

-Quantity: 1,015 mmbtu/day
+Released Capacity: 1,015 mmbtu/day

-Term: January 1, 2002 - November 30, 2002
+Term of Released Capacity: January 1, 2002 - November 30, 2002

-Contract # 41075-000 ( Volumetric Firm)
+Contract #: 41075-000 ( Volumetric Firm)

-The capacity release transactions shall be done in accordance with the procedures, terms, and conditions of WIC’s tariff.
+The capacity release transactions shall be undertaken in accordance with the procedures, terms, and conditions of WIC’s tariff.
 CMS and ENA shall follow the procedures set forth in WIC’s Tariff, including without limitation, all bid or notice deadlines, as they are required to be met to effectuate the capacity release transactions set forth herein.

+ENA represents that true and correct copies of the firm transporation service agreement with WIC (the “WIC Contracts”) which currently govern the Released Capacity is attached as Exhibit “A”.
+ENA further represents that it has not entered into any other agreements amending, agreeing to amend or otherwise modifying the WIC Contracts.

+CMS agrees to submit a bid for the Released Capacity that is equal to the transportation rates which are currently in effect for ENA under the WIC Contract (the “Existing Rates”).
+In the event the Released Capacity is bid up in excess of the Existing Rates, CMS may (but shall not be obligated to) submit a bid which is in excess of the Existing Rates.
+If, CMS elects not to submit a bid which is in excess of the Existing Rates or CMS is not awarded the Released Capacity in a capacity release transaction undertaken in accordance with the procedures, terms, and conditions of WIC’s tariff, then this Agreement shall immediately terminate and neither Party shall have any further obligations hereunder.

 The Parties agree that the Released Capacity shall be subject to recall by ENA from the start date of the capacity release transactions for the Released Capacity through the in-service date of WIC’s Medicine Bow Loop Expansion.
 Within ten (10) days of the date that ENA receives notice of the firm date of in-service for WIC’s Medicine Bow Loop Expansion, ENA shall provide written notice to WIC that it will release its recall rights to the Released Capacity and that the Released Capacity shall be permantly released to CMS from the in-service date of WIC’s Medicine Bow Loop Expansion through the term of the above specified capacity release transactions.